europeana/rd-europeana-python-api/CONTRIBUTING.md

    3. *discussion:*...
    4. *bug:*...
    5. *enhancement:*...
 3. Add more context to prefixes by using labels.
 GitHub allows us to tag issues with labels while you are working on composing them.
 We've prepared a list of eight labels that can further add context to your issue.
+You can access these labels in GitHub while you are preparing or editing an issue.
 These labels are:
    1. *feedback*
    2. *question*
    3. *discussion*